-There’s no way to get to Grenoble without going up there.
+There's no way to get to Grenoble without going up there.
 By the famous bubbles of Grenoble, by the stairs or the path, or even by via ferrata, all means are good and you will have for your effort.
-Breathtaking views, historic building, well-maintained infrastructure, panoramic terrace, hook-up/spéléo friendly for families.
-For
+Breathtaking view, historic building, well-maintained infrastructure, panoramic terrace, tree climbing /caving friendly for families.

-get the drink at the top of the eggs but we hope that one day it will be good.
-On the other hand, if you are hungry and especially want to eat well in an exceptional setting, push up to Per’Gras
+Forget the refreshment bar at the top of the eggs but we hope that one day it will be good.
+On the other hand, if you are hungry and especially want to eat well in an exceptional setting, push to Per'Gras.

-.
-We can only encourage you to push further to the minimu to Mount Jalla or even to the top of the Rachais by a very pleasant path that winds in front of the mountain ranges.
+We can only encourage you to push further to the minimu to Mount Jalla or even to the summit of Rachais by a very pleasant path that winds against the mountain massifs.

 The historic centre of Grenoble

-Moche Grenoble?
-Instead, come for a walk in the antiques district, in the court square or on the quays of the Isère.
-While the “historic” area with interesting buildings is not huge but it is worth a visit and most streets are now pedestrianised.
+Ugly Grenoble?
+Come and walk instead in the antique dealers' district, place du tribunal or on the quays of the Isère.
+While the "historic" area with interesting buildings is not huge but it is worth a visit and most streets are now pedestrianised.
 Many high-quality cafes and bookstores reassure us about the vitality of this city compared to other cities killed by shopping malls.
-Here, we stroll, we consume (a little) responsible, we even find bulk shops like the Good Pick.
+Here, we stroll, we consume (a little) responsibly, we even find bulk shops like the Good Pickaxe.

-The Isère has no less than 70 museums whose activities are well described on the Culture Isère website.
+Isère has no less than 70 museums whose activities are well described on the Culture Isère website.
 The Grenoble Museum offers temporary exhibitions that are mostly popular.
-The museum itself is interesting and incorporates a restaurant café – the 5 – very decent and a high quality concert hall (Music Museum).
+The museum by itself is interesting and incorporates a café restaurant – the 5 – very decent and a high quality concert hall (Museum in music).
 The Musée Dauphinois (free) offers much-loved exhibitions with an obvious local anchorage.
 It deals as much with history as with telephone, flora or gastronomy.
-Not to be missed, this museum is housed in the convent of Saint Mary D’en Haut.
-A little further on, the Museum of the Revolution in Vizille remains a must-see with a (long) walk in the beautiful castle park.
+Not to be missed, this museum is housed in the convent of Saint Mary D'en Haut.
+A little further, the museum of the revolution in Vizille remains a must with a (long) walk in the beautiful park of the castle.

 Perched on the cliff of the Chartreuse, this fort is a little out of time.
 Beyond the historical and military interest, the environment of Mount Saint Eynard is extraordinary.
 Less stormed than La Bastille, the panorama is even more spectacular because it is more than 1000m above sea level.
 Mont Blanc seems close by, the flora quite special blends perfectly with the rock to make this austere place a rejuvenating place.
 If you're driving, push to the top in 15 minutes.
 You will feel all the time really "in the mountains" and weightlessness above the city.
 Day or night, walking from Vence Pass (1h) or by car, just GO!

 Well it was necessary to have at least one place related to sport because the city of Grenoble remains marked by its sporting history.
 The 1968 Olympic Games shaped the city well and worse, but we still keep the very popular speed ring of Paul Mistral Park, the Sports Palace (good step ouf), the Olympic Village (mouais).
-The historic skating rink on Boulevard Clémenceau was replaced in 2001 by a 4000-seat complex at the level of the local team Les Bruleurs de loups.
-The small frustration is that the official track is very rarely open to the public but in compensation, the leisure track benefits from large windows to skate as in the op
+The historic ice rink on Boulevard Clémenceau was replaced in 2001 by a 4000-seat complex at the level of the local team Les Bruleurs de loups.
+The small frustration is that the official track is only very rarely open to the public but in compensation, the leisure track benefits from large bay windows to skate as in the open air.

-en air.
-Attending a game of the Wolves’ Bruleurs is a must-see in Grenoble.
+Attending a match of the Bruleurs de Loups is a must-see in Grenoble.
 Assured atmosphere and guaranteed emotion.
 Tip: go see a U18 or U20 match.
 Almost as spectacular in terms of level of play and often free (and not complete).